 - Participants have significantly improved their digital skills during the pandemic.
 95 per cent of trainees had gained better digital skills and would use the skills they had acquired from FutureFit, while 70 per cent of trainees had gained new knowledge and skills to deal with the impact of COVID-19.

 - Virtual social environments and online learning enabled people to feel supported and connected, and improved their learning experience.
 80 per cent of trainees who actively engaged through Slack, a communication platform, had a very high sense of belonging.
 Around 85 per cent of the trainees who did make new friends had participated in all the live engagement sessions and/or had been active on Slack.

-- Older workers significantly improved their digital skills and understanding about the impact of digitisation.
+- Older workers improved their digital skills and understanding about the impact of digitisation by 60 per cent.
 Workers over the age of 50 – that now make up about a third of the EU workforce – felt less scared of new technologies (e.g. Facebook, Zoom) and more self-confident when they completed training.